 For Canvases that have action-triggered entry, users can enter the Canvas mid-session.
 However, as noted above, in-app messages won’t trigger until the next session start, so these users would miss the initial in-app message since they weren’t eligible to enter the Canvas prior to the session start.

 In-app message expiration

 In the in-app message composer, you can choose when the in-app message will expire.
 During this time, the in-app message will sit and wait to be viewed until it has reached the expiry date.
-Once sent, the in-app message can be viewed one time.
+After the in-app message is sent, it can be viewed one time.

 |Message expires after specified period||The first option allows you to expire the in-app message relative to when the step becomes available to the user.||For example, an in-app message with a two-day expiration would become available after the step’s delay elapses and audience options are checked.
 It would then be available for 2 days (48 hours) and during those two days, users may see the in-app message if they open the app.|

 |Message expires by specified date||The second option allows you to choose a specific date and time when the in-app message will be no longer available.||For example, if you have a sale that ended at a specific date and time, you might select this option so that users no longer see the associated in-app message when the sale ends.|

 When should you use this feature?
 Braze highly recommends that you consider using this feature in your promotional and onboarding Canvases.

 Promotions, coupons, and sales often have hard expiration dates.
 The following Canvas should alert your users at the most opportune times that there is a promotion they may use, and perhaps influence a purchase.
 This promotion expires by February 28, 2019 at 11:15 am in the company’s time zone.